 When you purchase an item from any store, you will notice a label with thin black lines across it along with a series of numbers.
 When this label is scanned by the cashier, the description of the item and cost appears on the screen.
 This black and white lined label is called a ‘barcode’ and it is used to read data simply by scanning those lines.
 The barcode has many uses although most of us might think they are used exclusive for grocery or department store items.
 Barcodes are becoming more and more common in every consumer and producer’s life.
 It is important to understand why these barcodes are getting increasingly popular.

 What Are Barcodes?

-A barcode is a square or rectangular image that consists of a series of black lines with white spacings of different widths that can be read by a scanner.
+Barcodes are the new age information storing solution which reduces human training time and human errors, and now to speak technically, a barcode is a square or rectangular image that consists of a series of black lines with white spacings of different widths that can be read by a scanner.
 A barcode is a visual, machine-readable representation of data that usually describes something about the object it is present on.
 Barcodes are applied to products for quick identification.
 They can be used in retail stores as a part of the purchasing process, in warehouses to track inventory, on invoices for accounting, as wrist bands on hospital patients to help identify them and get information about them instantly.

 How Do Barcodes Work?